The New Gidget

 The New Gidget is an American sitcom sequel to the original 1965–66 sitcom Gidget.
 It aired in syndication from September 15, 1986, to May 12, 1988.
 The series was produced by original Gidget series producer Harry Ackerman and was launched after the made-for-television film Gidget's Summer Reunion, starring Caryn Richman as Gidget, aired in 1985.

 Plot

-The series features Gidget, who is in her late 20s and married to her idol, "Moondoggie" (Dean Butler).
+The series features Gidget, who is in her late 20s and married to her idol, Jeff Griffin aka "Moondoggie" (Dean Butler).

 The couple live in Santa Monica, California, where Moondoggie works as an architect and Gidget runs the "Gidget Travel Agency" with her long-time best friend, Larue (Jill Jacobson).